livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 * `listSettings()` - returns the current key-value map for debugging or export, subject to ACL filtering.
 * `subscribe(keys, callback)` - registers for change notifications on specific keys.
 Callbacks execute synchronously before the new configuration becomes visible elsewhere, enabling managers to veto invalid runtime changes.
 * `exportConfig(OperationContext, selector)` - service-layer API that returns filtered configuration allowed for the caller's app/domain (used for surfacing safe settings to frontend clients).
 ACL Manager enforces visibility before Config Manager returns any values to this API.
+* `getProtocolVersion()` - returns the `(major, minor, patch)` tuple (plus normalized string) for the locally configured protocol version defined in `01-protocol/10-versioning-and-compatibility.md`, enabling compatibility logic to declare and validate versions without fetching unrelated configuration.

 All APIs return immutable structures (frozen dicts/tuples) to prevent mutation.
 Frontend apps interact through HTTP endpoints implemented by services, which in turn invoke Config Manager using OperationContext so ACL Manager can enforce administrative permissions.

 ## 7. Change handling and immutability rules

 * Node runtime configuration (`node.*`) is static after startup.
 Changes require process restart.
+* `node.protocol.version` cannot be reloaded or overridden.
+Administrators must edit `.env` and restart so every compatibility check observes the new tuple before the node advertises it to peers.
 * Select manager namespaces may opt-in to hot reload (e.g., Log Manager verbosity, DoS thresholds).
 Hot reload requires schema metadata declaring the key as `reloadable` plus a validation hook in the owning manager.
 * Config Manager monitors the `settings` table (triggered by its own updates) and exposes a manual `reload()` API for controlled refresh (used in tests or administrative commands). `.env` reloads require explicit restart.
 * On reload, Config Manager repeats the full load/validate process.
 If validation fails, the previous snapshot remains authoritative, and failure details are logged.